 There’s not really much you can do to avoid attention (I even met women travelling with men who were drained from the abuse directed at them) but there are steps you can take to minimise it.
-Look as if you know where you’re going when you’re out exploring.
-If you look frightened and disorientated you’ll also look like an easy target.
+Look as though you know where you’re going when you’re out exploring because if you look frightened, lost, and disorientated you’ll also look like an easy target.
 When local men approach you keep your head held high, avoid eye contact and stride purposefully away.
 If they persist, ask them firmly to leave you alone.
 Ignore them if they get angry.

 Expect to feel uncomfortable in shared cabs:

 Shared cabs are a cheap way to get from city to city if there aren’t any buses running.
 My experiences with shared cabs weren’t great.
 There was usually four people crammed into a backseat of a tiny car — that’s three men and myself all squeezed together.
 Nothing untoward happened but I did feel a little uneasy pressed up against three locals.
 Either wait for a cab you can share with females or take a bus instead.

 When horrible things happened to me in Morocco, it was at a time when I was struggling, worn out and angry.
 When I was happy and excited, wonderful things happened.
 There is no excuse for the man who threw a rock at the back of my head in Tangier, but I have a feeling it wouldn’t have happened if I hadn’t been giving off a hostile vibe and storming away from him in rage and frustration.
-Though it can be demanding and taxing and exhausting, try to stay positive when you’re experiencing hassle.
+Though it can be taxing, try to stay positive when you’re experiencing hassle.
 I know I wish I had.

 My time in Morocco was challenging but it was rewarding, too.
 As long as you’re fully aware of what to expect, stay positive, dress respectfully and take time to rest when the hassle gets too much, there’s no reason you can’t have a safe and enjoyable trip.